Himanshujchavan/GROQPILOT/README.md

 Firebase API - For authentication

-groq API - For AI chat
+Groq API - For AI chat

 Open Source Libraries or Tools Referenced: